Billing.js

 For that, you will have to generate an HMAC signature of the user's email address to confirm that this user is indeed signed in on your side.

-Copy the key named Secret SSO key from your dashboard
+Copy the key named Secret SSO key from your

 Keep your secret key safe!
 Never commit it directly to a public repository, client-side code, or anywhere a third party can find it.